-FLINTOFF: He says the sect members seemed like normal people, though the neighbors couldn't see what went on inside their walls.
+Ilya Vladimirov works at a small car-repair service next door to the compound.
+He says the sect members seemed like normal people, though the neighbors couldn't see what went on inside their walls.

-But Vladimirov says he was one of several neighbors who were asked by police to go inside the compound to act as witnesses to the police search.
+Vladimirov says he was one of several neighbors who were asked by police to go inside the compound to act as witnesses to the police search.

 From outside the high-walled compound, there's little to be seen but a brick house with a wooden minaret, topped by an Islamic crescent moon.

 Prosecutors have said they intend to charge group members with child neglect, but it's not clear how long that process might take.

-FLINTOFF: He says sect members will resist if the authorities try to destroy the compound.
+"We are ready to die here, for Allah and the true Islam," he says, adding that sect members will resist if the authorities try to destroy the compound.

 Now, he says, the community is facing the need to balance religious freedom with social values such as education and medical care.
-And he says the decisions won't be easy.
+And, he says, the decisions won't be easy.